kylemanna/docker-bitcoind/README.md

 Docker image that runs a bitcoind node in a container for easy deployment.

 Requirements
 ------------

-* Machine, Cloud, or VPS that supports Docker (i.e. EC2 Digital Ocean, KVM or XEN based VMs) running something like Ubuntu 14.04 or later (not OpenVZ containers!)
+* Physical machine, cloud instance, or VPS that supports Docker (i.e. EC2, [Digital Ocean](https://bit.ly/dobitcoind), KVM or XEN based VMs) running Ubuntu 14.04 or later (not OpenVZ containers!)
-* At least 30 GB to store the block chain files
+* At least 40 GB to store the block chain files
-* 1GB RAM (maybe less, haven't test)
+* At least 1GB RAM

 Tested on Digital Ocean's 1GB / 1 CPU / 30GB droplet.

 Really Fast Quick Start
 -----------------------

-One liner for Ubuntu 14.04 LTS machines with JSON-RPC enabled on localhost:
+One liner for Ubuntu 14.04 LTS machines with JSON-RPC enabled on localhost and adds upstart init script:

     curl https://raw.githubusercontent.com/kylemanna/docker-bitcoind/master/bootstrap-host.sh | sh -s trusty

 Quick Start
 -----------